codeabuu/ecom/README.md

 Make sure that your MongoDB username, password &URI is set in your .env file at the root directory of this project.

 You can start the project with below commands:

 **1. docker-compose up -d**

 **2. go run main.go**

 ## API Tests
+You can use postman for API Endpoints tests.
+Here are the api endpoints: click [here](https://docs.google.com/document/d/1UEeHIvhaaA9IXMhYLDiJtD_8RNBqZmoh3kJ09GH3DrY/edit?usp=sharing)